dired-ufla/moodle-report_questionstats/README.md

 ## Releases

+- v1.4: fixing translation issue.
-- v1.3: showing acumulated data.
+- v1.3: showing acumulated values.
 - v1.2: ordering data.
 - v1.1: fixing some bugs.
 - v1.0: this is the first version of the plugin.